Lapland (Sweden)

-Lapland originally extended eastward.
-However, in 1809 the Russian Empire annexed the eastern part of Sweden, and created the Grand Duchy of Finland, which in effect split Lapland into a Swedish part and a Finnish part, both of which still exist today.
-It primarily consists of Västerbotten County in the south and Norrbotten County in the north, forming the further inland areas of the two counties.
-Lapland has the coldest climates of Sweden with vast seasonal differences caused by the high latitudes and the interior location.
+The historical province of Lapland originally extended further eastward.
+However, in 1809 the Russian Empire annexed the eastern part of Sweden and formed the Grand Duchy of Finland in that territory.
+This effectively split Lapland into a Swedish part and a Finnish part, both of which still exist today.
+Swedish Lapland primarily consists of the inland parts of Västerbotten County in the south and Norrbotten County in the north.
+It has the coldest climates of Sweden, with vast seasonal differences caused by the high latitudes and the inland location.